About the Trust

 David completed a 30 year career at HSBC Bank plc in 2017, where he managed branches in South London and Devon and held a number of head office positions, including as chief operating officer for HSBC’s UK retail banking.
 In recent years, David led project management teams delivering strategic change programmes as the bank's Group Head of Transformation leading a team of over 2,500 in more than 30 countries.

 David's love of steam is in the blood with three generations of Nibloes having served on the Great Eastern Railway.
-When he moved close to Bodiam in 2017, he took the opportunity to volunteer at the K&ESR where he is a guard.
+When he moved close to Bodiam in 2017, he took the opportunity to volunteer at the K&ESR where he is a guard and later in 2019, he was elected a K&ESR Trustee.

 Patrick Favell, Secretary